MichelDev2005/supportboard-translate/CODE_OF_CONDUCT.md

-# Code of Conduct - supportboard Translate
+# Code of Conduct - ZDesk Translate

 ## Our Pledge